appbaseio/mirage/README.md

 ### 2. Features

 * Mirage's GUI building blocks offer a smart way to creating queries.
+It uses the index's Elasticsearch mappings and the selected field's datatype to show only the applicable queries in the dropdown.

 ![Watch Queries being built in realtime](http://i.imgur.com/9ActpEK.gif)